 A person involved in telemarketing has to be open to learning.
 His willingness should never be in question because his job profile is such that he will have to hold numerous conversations in a day and be on the look-out to learn new things.
 This is possible only when he is a keen learner

 The times are changing, and telemarketer work involves phone calls as well as web calls.
 If a telemarketer is not computer literate, then it would harm his job, role, and responsibility

 The telemarketer must be well-organized so that he can handle all his tasks in a coordinated manner.

 1. Marketing manager

-He is in charge of the marketing campaign and responsible for recruiting team members, assigning them suitable tasks, handling the budget and approving the materials that will be needed.
+He is in charge of the marketing campaign and is responsible for recruiting team members, assigning them suitable tasks, handling the budget, and approving the materials that will be needed.
 It is a leadership role, and the marketing manager should have a bachelor’s degree in a marketing-related subject.

 Several marketing managers study further and achieve advanced training or a Master of Business Administration Degree to further their prospects.

 The copywriter is the person who crafts the script for phone conversations in telemarketing campaigns.
 It involves creating different marketing materials with versatile content.
 It includes white papers, eBooks, blogs, website text, and advertising copy.